 Coming Down the Mountain

 this tune doesn’t seem to have been recorded from the playing of any other local or UK musicians before, although both O’Neill’s Dance Music of Ireland (1907) and Roche’s Collection of Irish Airs, Marches and Dance Tunes, Vol. 2 (1927) include close variants.
 Sally played the tune in D on her fiddle.
+She told Meredith that Bob Vaughan taught her the tune (by ear of course, as Sally didn’t read music).
 The tune was published in 1775 as ‘The Island of Love’ http://tunearch.org/wiki/Island_of_Love and in 1782 as ‘Cupid’s Recruiting Serjeant’ http://tunearch.org/wiki/Cupid%E2%80%99s_Recruiting_Serjeant The Village Music Project also has it in Wm.Mittell’s MS, New Romney, Kent, 1799.
 Australian band Collector played the tune as a reel on this video.

 Devil Among the Tailors